master-q/masterq-docs/presentations/20170528_verifast_stm32_nagoya/20170528_verifast_stm32_nagoya.md

 $ make vfide
 ```

-# The state chart means...
+# The state chart means some invariant

 ![background](img/start.png)

-* Application start at "Init" state
+* Application starts at "Init" state
 * Change into "HALInited" state calling halInit()
 * Change into "Thread" state calling chSysInit()
-* You can call some ChibiOS API on "Thread" state
+* You can call some ChibiOS/RT API on "Thread" state

 But run-time error is caused by violation.
 We would like to capture it on verification using VeriFast.